 Short-term cash incentives are typically designed as a percentage of base salary and may be awarded based on individual performance or our achievement of the annual, long-term and strategic quantitative goals set by the Board or the Committee.
-In 2017, we provided short-term cash incentive opportunities to encourage our named executive officers to achieve certain short-term corporate performance goals.
-The 2017 target bonus amounts for each named executive officer (the "Target Bonus"), as a percentage of base salary, are set forth below.
+In 2018, we provided short-term cash incentive opportunities to encourage our named executive officers to achieve certain short-term corporate performance goals.
+The 2018 target bonus amounts for each named executive officer (the "Target Bonus"), as a percentage of base salary, are set forth below.
 The maximum payout level for each named executive officer was 150% of his Target Bonus.

-2017 Target Bonus
+2018 Target Bonus

-(% of Base 2017 Target
+Named Executive Officer (% of Base 2018 Target

 Named Executive Officer Salary) Bonus (\$)

-Young-Joon Kim 100% \$ 557,000
+Young-Joon Kim 100% \$ 557,396

 Jonathan Kim 75% \$ 262,500

 Theodore Kim 75% \$ 247,500

-Tae Jong Lee 50% \$ 159,091
+Woung Moo Lee 60% \$ 190,982

-Woung Moo Lee 60% \$ 190,909
+Tae Jong Lee 50% \$ 159,152

-Payouts under our 2017 short-term incentive program were based on the achievement of three corporate financial performance goals-gross profit, revenue, and adjusted EBITDA-based on the levels of achievement and weightings described in the table below.
-Achievement at or above the maximum level of achievement for the each performance goal would result in a maximum payout of 150% of the portion of the named executive officer's Target Bonus attributable to that performance goal, while achievement below the threshold level of achievement for the each performance goal would result in no payout for the portion of the named executive officer's Target Bonus attributable to that performance goal.
-However, in February 2017, as part of its review of our existing compensation arrangements for our named executive officers, the Board determined to limit the cash incentives paid to our named executive officers under the program to 70% of the amount such named executive officer would otherwise have been entitled to receive based on actual achievement against the performance goals.
-For performance within the maximum and threshold range, the percentage achievement would be determined based on a linear interpolation.
+Payouts under our 2018 short-term incentive program were based on the achievement of three corporate financial performance goals-gross profit, revenue, and adjusted EBITDA-based on the levels of achievement and weightings described in the table below, within the period from Q2 to the end of 2018.
+Achievement at or above the maximum level of achievement for the each performance goal would result in a maximum payout of 150% of the portion of the named executive officer's Target Bonus attributable to that performance goal, while achievement below the threshold level of achievement for the each performance goal.
+For performance goal would result in no payout for the portion of the named executive officer's Target Bonus attributable to receive a payout be determined based on a linear interpolation.
+Even though the named executive officers would have otherwise been entitled to receive a payout based on actual achievement against the performance goals in 2018, the Board, as part of its review of our existing compensation arrangements for our named executive officers in February 2019, exercised its discretion (as described below) to reduce the amounts payable to the named executive officers under the short-term incentive program to zero, given the severity of the Company's 2018 financial performance.